mkhairul6/AlphaDocs/README.md

 	message: null or string if failed,
 	transactionId: string,
 	requestId: string,
-	injectedJavaScript: string, to be injected into the webview on the app,
+	injectedJavaScript: string, to be injected into the WebView on the app,
 	providerRef: null, string, not used,
 	providerTransactionId: null,
 	walletData: null,